New lease of life awaits rescued circus animals

 The team which carried out the rescue further said that the persons running the circus did not have any permits or registration papers for the animals that were part of the programmes.

-“Both the dogs are over a year old and we hope that people in the city come forward to adopt them and give them a new lease of life,” Mr. Anthony said.

-“Goats, dogs and horses, which were a part of the circus, were whipped”
+‘Goats, dogs and horses, which were a part of the circus, were whipped and made to do stunts’

 Please Email the Editor